The SPAr burning: proton captures powering carbon-oxygen shell mergers in massive stars: Astrophysical conditions

 During a C--O shell merger, the nuclear energy that sustains the convective-reactive process is concentrated in a narrow region near the base of the shell.
 Within this region, the abundances of the O-burning products remain relatively constant, as their enhanced production is balanced by the outward expansion of the convective zone (see \tablename~\ref{tab:oburn}).
 This expansion helps diluting the newly synthesized material into layers where it is no longer processed, while also supplying fresh fuel to the burning region.
-As a result, O-burning products end up being largely overproduced in the entire shell.
+As a result, O burning products end up being largely overproduced relative to their initial abundance in the entire shell.

-Compared to classical O shell burning, the main difference lies in the much larger production of light particles ($p$, $n$, $\alpha$).
+Compared to classical O shell burning, the main difference in a C--O shell merger lies in the much larger production of light particles ($p$, $n$, $\alpha$).
 The excess of these light particles is generated by: (1) the more efficient O burning itself (with branching ratios at these temperatures of roughly 66$\%$ for $p$ emission, 21$\%$ for $\alpha$, and 13$\%$ for $n$); Ne photodissociation (emission of $\alpha$ particles); C burning (about 41$\%$ for $p$ emission, 51$\%$ for $\alpha$, and 8$\%$ for $n$); (4) and hybrid C-O fusion (approximately 54$\%$ for $p$ emission, 36$\%$ for $\alpha$, and 10$\%$ for $n$).
-Altogether, these processes lead to a large enhancement in the number of protons (around 60 times more than in standard O shell burning), a strong increase in $\alpha$ particles (about 30 times higher), and a significant rise in neutron production (also about 30 times higher).
-The higher $n$ abundance, combined with the typical density at the bottom of the O shell, results in a neutron density of about $n_{n}\sim 2\times 10^{16}\ cm^{-3}$.
+Altogether, these processes lead to a large enhancement in the number of protons (around 60 times more than in the case of O shell burning without C and Ne ingestion), a strong increase in $\alpha$ particles (about 30 times higher), and a significant rise in neutron production (also about 30 times higher).
+The higher $n$ abundance (of the order of $\sim2\times10^{-14}$ in mass fraction), combined with the typical density at the bottom of the O shell, results in a neutron density of about $n_{n}\sim 2\times 10^{16}\ cm^{-3}$.